Gloster Gamecock: Operational history

-During May 1926, the Gamecock I entered service with No. 23 Squadron at RAF Henlow; this squadron would also be the last of the RAF six squadrons operating the fighter, flying its examples up until July 1931.
-Both No. 3 Squadron and No. 17 Squadron operated Gamecocks that had been modified for these squadron's night interception duties.
+During March 1926, the Gamecock I entered service with 43 Squadron at RAF Henlow, with 23 Squadron, also based at Henlow, following in May that year; 23 Squadron would also be the last of the six RAF squadrons operating the fighter, flying its examples up until July 1931.
+3 Squadron and 17 Squadron operated Gamecocks that had been modified for these squadron's night interception duties.
 The type acquired a particularly attractive reputation amongst the general public for the aerobatic displays that would often be performed at air shows and other major public events during the latter half of the 1920s.

 Pilots typically regarded the Gamecock as being an enjoyable aircraft to fly while also being a good gun platform.
-However, it was also known for possessing a relatively high accident rate, while was a contributing factor towards its relatively brief service life with the RAF – of the 90 operated by the service, 22 were lost in landing or spin accidents, often involving structural failure.
+It was also known for a relatively high number accidents, which was a contributing factor towards its relatively brief service life with the RAF – of the 90 operated by the service, 22 were lost in landing or spin accidents, often involving structural failure.
 The Gamecock also shared the earlier Grebe's undesirable tendency for flutter.
-As a means of reducing this unfortunate pattern, Gloster investigated and tested various alterations aimed at improving the aircraft's qualities.
-To this end, the improved Gamecock II, which was introduced in 1928, had been redesigned with a longer upper wing and a modified tail unit, amongst other refinements.
+To reduce this problem, Gloster tested alterations to improve the aircraft's flying qualities.
+The improved Gamecock II was introduced in 1928 with a longer upper wing and a modified tail unit, amongst other refinements.

-Gloster promoted the type to overseas operators, and the Finnish Air Force had shown interest in the Gamecock I, resulting in an aerial demonstration being performed over Helsinki on 25 March 1927.
-The following year, the Gamecock II was won a Finnish government contest, leading to a licensing arrangement being made with Gloster, along with an order for a pattern aircraft.
-Licensed production of the Gamecock, known locally as the Kukko, commenced at the Finnish National Aircraft Factory in 1929.
+Gloster promoted the type to overseas operators and the Finnish Air Force had shown interest in the Gamecock I, resulting in an aerial demonstration being performed over Helsinki on 25 March 1927.
+The following year, the Gamecock II won a Finnish government contest, leading to a licensing arrangement being made with Gloster, along with an order for a pattern aircraft.
+Licensed production of the Gamecock, known locally as the Kukko (Finnish language for "rooster"), commenced at the Finnish National Aircraft Factory in 1929.
 The Kukko was in frontline service with the Finnish Air Force throughout the 1930s, although the type was progressively relegated to training duties towards the end of the decade.

 Finnish Kukkos saw combat during the Winter War of 1939–1940 against the Soviet Union.
-In perhaps the type's highest profile engagement, a single Kukko captured a Soviet Ilyushin DB-3 bomber.
+In perhaps the type's highest profile engagement, a Kukko captured a Soviet Ilyushin DB-3 bomber.
 On 29 January 1940, the fighter had strafed a pair of Soviet DB-3s when they landed on Finnish soil (which they mistook for Estonia) to transfer fuel from one plane to the other.
 The strafed crews hurried into the one plane which had enough fuel remaining and escaped, leaving the DB-3 behind to be captured by the Finns.
 At least one Kukko remained operational with the Finnish Air Force up until September 1944, at which point the last example was scrapped.